 - Close Outlook to complete the disconnection.
 Optionally, you can delete the old pst-file to free up some disk space.

-Outlook 2010 no longer uses Toolbars and Menus in the main interface but now also uses the Ribbon.
+Just like Outlook 2010, Outlook 2013 no longer uses Toolbars and Menus in the main interface but now also uses the Ribbon.
 If you are heaving issues with finding your favorite options in the new interface, you can use the guide: Where do I find…?.

 You can add the Classic tab in the following way;

 - Open the Options dialog in Outlook via; File-> Options

 - Select the “Customize Ribbon” section on the left.